davidben/http-client-hint-reliability/draft-davidben-http-client-hint-reliability.md

 most recent HTTP request to the server.
 This document defines a pair of mechanisms to resolve this:

 1. an HTTP response header, Critical-CH, for the server to instruct the user agent to retry the request

-2. an alternate delivery mechanism for Accept-CH in HTTP/2 {{RFC7540}}, which can avoid the performance hit of a retry in most cases
+2. an alternate delivery mechanism for Accept-CH in HTTP/2 {{RFC7540}} and HTTP/3 {{I-D.ietf-quic-http}}, which can avoid the performance hit of a retry in most cases

 # Conventions and Definitions